ente-io/motion_photos/README.md

 * Reads the XMP data of the File to detect whether it is a motion photo and also extracts the video offset to process and retrive the video content of the File in a mp4 format.

-* Traverses the bytes in the File and checks if it contains a mp4 pattern using boyermoore_search algorithm and also extracts the video offset to process and retrive the video content of the File in a mp4 format.(This is useful in detecting heif file formats).
+* Traverses the bytes in the File and checks if it contains a mp4 pattern header using boyermoore_search algorithm and also extracts the video offset to process and retrive the video content of the File in a mp4 format.(This is useful in detecting heif file formats).